RolandChristensen/developer-journal/_drafts/git.md

 1. Push the *Create Repository* button.

 ## Push local branch to a remote repository
+If you have previously issued the "git remote add origin" command then you simply need to push.

+`git push -u origin {branch-name}`: pushes your local branch (branch-name) to the remote repository (origin).

-The following instructions are for your very first push to a new repo from your local.
+If this is your first push to the remote repo follow these instructions:

 1. Navigate to the GitHub repo you want to push changes to, such as: h__ps://github.com/{your-github-username}/{repo-name}
 1. Copy the URL to the repo
 1. `git remote add origin {The URL you copied}`: lets Git know where to direct any "push", "pull", or "fetch".
-1. `git push -u origin {branch-name}`: pushes the branch to the remote repository.
+1. `git push -u origin {branch-name}`: pushes your local branch (branch-name) to the remote repository (origin).
 Example: `git push -u origin main` (As a rule, when working with others, you should not push directly to the "main" branch, but instead create a feature branch to work from.)

-If you have previously issued the "git remote add origin" command then you simply need to push:
-`git push -u origin {branch-name}`

-## Creating a feature branch in order to keep new work isolated from the main branch
+## Creating a branch for new work
+Isolate your new code from the shared branch everyone is working from, until the new branch has been thoroughly tested.
+This assumes you are going to merge into a branch named ***dev***, but you can substitute ***dev*** for any branch name such as ***uat***, or even ***main*** (if you are absolutely sure).

-1. `git status` to verify you are on main branch. if not `$ git checkout main`.
+1. `git status` to verify you are on dev branch.
+If not, `$ git checkout dev`.
-1. `git fetch`: to fetch any changes on the remote repo.
+1. `git fetch`: to see any changes from the remote repo before creating your new branch.
+The default remote to fetch from is *origin* so this command is equivalent to `git fetch origin`
-1. `git log origin/main`: to see the commits and decide if you want to merge the remote changes in your local main branch.
-Note: to quit the log screen press ":q" and press *Enter* repeatedly to scroll through the commits.
-1. `git diff ..origin/main`: to see the diff between your main branch and the remote main branch in detail.
-Note: there are diff tools that are easier to work with than the command line.
-The VS Code extension for Git is great.
-1. `git merge origin/main`: to merge the changes into your local *main*.
-If you were careful when checking the log and diff you should not find yourself surprised by any merge conflicts.
+1. `git log origin/dev` and/or `git diff ..origin/dev`: this will show you what has changed in the remote repo since you last pulled.
+If you are happy to merge those new changes into your local ***dev*** branch then go ahead.
+If you do not want the current state of the remote repo, for whatever reason, you can leave it the way it is because you only ***fetched*** it.
+An example of fetching and merging is below.
+Since this is just an example repo there is no need to merge.
-1. `git checkout -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch
+1. `git branch -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch

 ## View the difference between files changed on this branch before staging
 Double check your work before you add it to the "staging" area.